 \subsection{Contributions of this paper}

 The main contribution of this paper is a conceptually simple protocol, involving the repeated interaction of different LLM-based computational agents and terminating with a final human verification, that proves theorems.
-This protocol solved five out of the six problems of the 2025 IMO, exactly like the specialized (and as far as we know undisclosed) LLMs built by Google DeepMind and OpenAI; it solved a third of the number theoretical conjectures in \cite{cohenprimes}; and it discovered and settled new conjectures in three fields of mathematics (see Sect.~\ref{s:resmode} and \ref{s:results:resmode}).
+This protocol solved five out of the six problems of the 2025 IMO, exactly like the specialized (and as far as we know undisclosed) LLMs built by Google DeepMind and OpenAI; it solved several theoretical conjectures in \cite{cohenprimes}; and it discovered and solved new conjectures in three fields of mathematics (see Sect.~\ref{s:resmode} and \ref{s:results:resmode})\footnote{None of these announced results is sure yet: the proofs have been produced in semi-formal natural language, but the verification process involves a mixture of human and automatic work, which takes longer than initially anticipated}.
 Obviously, the protocol does not guarantee that every conjecture will be proved or disproved: after a given amount of time it can give up empty-handed.

 A smaller contribution is the minimization of the human interaction, which is limited to verifying the conformance of premises and conclusion between the formal and the natural language versions of the proof of interest.
 This is enough to guarantee correctness of the formal version of the proof (Sect.~\ref{s:correctness}) despite the possibility of hallucinations (Sect.~\ref{s:hallucinations}), under the assumption that the human does not make any mistakes.